kennell/ftpknocker/README.md

 Requirements
 ------------

-The netaddr module for python must be installed:
+The modules netaddr and eventlet must be installed:

 ```
-sudo pip install netaddr
+sudo pip install netaddr eventlet
 ```

 Usage